Manufacturing and Nonmanufacturing Costs

 9,500

-The Raw Materials Inventory T-account includes the following information (also refer to the below illustration with the T-account):
+The Raw Materials Inventory T-account includes the following information (also refer to the T-account illustration presented below):

 • Cost of materials purchased during the accounting period (debit side).